Stokes in World Cup squad after ending retirement

 "The return of Ben Stokes only adds to [the squad's] quality with his match-winning ability and leadership.
 I am certain that every fan will enjoy seeing him back in an England ODI shirt again," said national selector Luke Wright.

-Given the issues with his knee, Stokes' role with the ball could be limited, but England have flexibility through all-rounders Moeen Ali, Liam Livingstone, Sam Curran and Chris Woakes.
+Given the issues with his knee, Stokes' role with the ball will be limited, but England have flexibility through all-rounders Moeen Ali, Liam Livingstone, Sam Curran and Chris Woakes.

 His inclusion as a batter squeezes out Yorkshire's Brook, who has done so much to impress across all formats since making his England debut last year.